Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #91.
 Keep a gratitude journal: Writing down what you are grateful for or what went well in your day can be a great way to boost your mood and focus on the positive.

-392. Exercise: Make time for physical activity every day; this can help improve your mental clarity.
+392. Exercise: Make time for daily physical activity; this can help improve your mental clarity.

 Good habits of daily routine